Točná: History

 From its formation in 1850, Komořany estate and surrounding buildings and greater part of Závist was part of the political municipality of Točná.
 All this locations has belonged together since the times when Komořany belonged the Zbraslav monastery.
 After World War II Komořany rise to village and became an independent municipality, detaching from Točná.
 Závist was also separated and newly belongs to Zbraslav.
 Starting in 1947, the local government of Modřany sought the transfer of the territory of Točná to Modřany.
 In 1960, the municipality of Točná was merged into the municipality of Cholupice.
 In 1974, Cholupice was joined to the Capital City of Prague.
 In 1976, the local government in Cholupice was dissolved, and both villages were attached to the local government in Modřany, which is now part of Prague 12.
 A remnant of the local committee system (Místní národní výbor, "local national committee") in Točná is the street K výboru ("towards the committee"), which was named in 1974.

-Protected Forest
+Protected forest

 The hilly, forested area to the west of the village, bordered by the Břežaný creek, and the communities of Závist, Komořany and Nouzov, is a protected habitat.
 The vague outlines of a Celtic oppidum are visible in the high area called Šance.
 A large plaque commemorating the entomologist František Antonín Nickerl overlooks the Břežaný valley.
 The forest's steep trails have, in recent years, become popular among mountain bikers.

 The forest is bisected by the Branišovská switchback, which is limited to light vehicle traffic.
 Despite traversing a protected area, the road has been used several times as part of a rally race from Zbraslav to Točná.

+Demographics

-Community Events
+Community events

 The village celebrates several annual events: